Web5design/get-pixels-canvas/README.md

 that it's faster (in theory) and inherits image format support, but requires native dependencies (including Cairo).

-The API and output is identical to `get-pixels`
+The API is identical to `get-pixels`.

 Given a URL/path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).